 How can we make sure that our ‘hands on’ science experiences for youth are also ‘minds on?’
 In this module, participants learn how to support youth as engage in the science practices to learn science ideas, including planning and conducting investigations around testable questions.
 They’ll talk about the similarities and differences of questioning in science versus questioning in engineering contexts.

 How often do youth in your program get to choose what they’re investigating or designing, the materials they might use and/or how they engage with the work?
 In this module, participants try out strategies for giving youth voice and choice and apply the ideas as they redesign a STEM activity to incorporate a greater variety of youth input.

-- Each module consists of three two-hour, virtual sessions, over the course of approximately two months.
+- Each module consists of three two-hour, virtual sessions.
 Each module follows the following outline:

 - Session 1: Participants are introduced to a skill and spend time experiencing and practicing the skill among peers.
 Participants then return to their program where they capture a short clip of the strategies in action.

 - Session 2: Participants share their clips, reflect on their practice, and share feedback with one another.
 They then return to their program to record a second round of practice.